RahavAyalon/trip_planner/api/README.md

          - The user's query, along OpenAI's response should be saved in the history
          - The user's query, along OpenAI's response should be cached
    - Ensure error Handling when external services are unreachable (Redis, OpenAI, llm-guard)

+### 2. **Integration/E2E Testing**
+- **Tools:** `pytest`, FastAPI's `TestClient`
+- **Test Cases:**
    - /recenttrips:
-     - 5 most recent, valid trips are returned for each user
+     - 5 most recent trips are returned properly
      - Error handling when there's no connection to the DB
-   - **Input Validation:** Test each endpoint with valid and invalid inputs (e.g., invalid budget formats, non-existent destinations).
-   - **Error Handling:** Test how the system handles and returns errors when Redis is unreachable or if OpenAI service is down.
-   - **Output Correctness:** Verify that the API returns the correct response given a set of mocked inputs and conditions.

-### 2. **Integration/E2E Testing**
-- **Tools:** `pytest`, FastAPI's `TestClient`
-   - **Techniques:**
-     - **Mocking:** Mock external dependencies such as calls to OpenAI, Redis, or llm-guard.

-   **Test Cases:**
    - /newtrip:

-### 3. **Functional Testing**
-   - **Objective:** Test the application as a whole, from an end-user perspective.
-   - **Tools:** `selenium`, `TestClient` from FastAPI.

-   **Test Cases:**
-   - **User Scenario Simulation:** Simulate real user scenarios to see how the system handles various combinations of inputs and conditions.
-   - **Session Management:** Ensure that user sessions are handled correctly, respecting login states and session data across requests.
+     - All cases from the previous part, make sure the correct status has been sent, too.

 ### 4. **Performance Testing**
    - **Objective:** Ensure that the system performs well under expected and peak load conditions.
-   - **Tools:** `locust`, `jMeter`.
    - **Techniques:** Simulate multiple users or requests to test system scalability and responsiveness.

    **Test Cases:**